-- 8. Check rear alternator bearing for seal integrity and grease loss. - 9.
-Inspect mainframe for cracks. - 10.
-Remove slip-ring cover plate.
+- 9. Remove slip-ring cover plate.
 Make the following inspections: - a.
 Check brushes for ease of movement in the brush holder. - b.
 Check slip rings for signs of arcing damage. - c.
-Clean excessive grease from the slip-rings where yaw bearing has leaked onto them. - 11.
-Inspect damper.
-Minor leakage around the front seal is acceptable. - 12.
-Inspect furling cable (particularly at the ball end/fork attachment to the tail boom) and furling cable conduit.
-Be alert for fraying where the cable enters the conduit. - 13.
-Check for cracks or loose hardware on the tail boom and fin. - 14.
+Clean excessive grease from the slip-rings where yaw bearing has leaked onto them. - 10.
+Check for cracks or loose hardware on the tail boom and fin. - 11.
 Check tail pivot pin, pin retainer bolts, and tail pivot bushings.
-Outside diameters of bushings should be concentric. - 15.
-Close nacelle and check that all of its fasteners are secure. - 16.
+Outside diameters of bushings should be concentric. - 12.
+Close nacelle and check that all of its fasteners are secure. - 13.
 While descending the tower, inspect the following: - a.
 Check that the tower wiring is properly secure. - b.
 Check all fasteners.
 Replace missing PAL nuts. - c.
-Look for any cracks in the tower structure. - d.
-Check furling cable, swivel and malleable clips. - 17.
-Check furling winch and make sure that the furling cable is not twisted.
-If the cable is twisted, check the swivel. - 18.
+Look for any cracks in the tower structure. - 15.
 Check connections on all ground rods and hardware.
-Be sure all contact surfaces are clean and free of oxidation. - 19.
+Be sure all contact surfaces are clean and free of oxidation. - 16.
 Inspect surge arrestor(s).
-Any sign of scorching or heat should trigger replacement. - 20.
+Any sign of scorching or heat should trigger replacement. - 17.
 Remove alternator shorting connection.
-Check disconnect switch. - 21.
-Switch disconnect switch to "OFF" and unfurl the wind turbine.
+Check disconnect switch. - 18.
+Switch disconnect switch to "OFF."
 Listen to the sound of the machine as it speeds up.
 No mechanical sounds, such as a "clunking" or "banging," should be heard.
 Watch for any new or significant vibration.
-The turbine operation should be very smooth. - 22.
-Inspect wire run, particularly all electrical connections.

-23. Check controller per the instructions provided in the Owner's Manual.
+The turbine operation should be very smooth. - 19.
+Inspect wire run, particularly all electrical connections. - 20.
+Check controller per the instructions provided in the Owner's Manual.